 If you broke an arm or leg you would seek treatment.
 It is same with mental health issues (e.g. depression, anxiety, performance anxiety).
-It is a medical issue and is treatable so don’t suffer in silence and pain, let us help you.
+It is a treatable, medical issue so don’t suffer in silence and pain, let us help you.

 Make an appointment to come to the NOMC and talk about it with us.

-At each visit, NOMC patients are given a mental health assessment, and from there our case manager and medical team work to ensure they are safe and cared for.
-We are able to offer patients a full range of mental health services including counseling, psychiatric support and treatment, addiction treatment and recovery assistance, community education and more.
+At every visit, NOMC patients are given a mental health assessment.
+From there, our case manager and medical team work to ensure each patient is safe and cared for.
+We offer a full range of mental health services including counseling, psychiatric support and treatment, addiction treatment and recovery assistance, community education and more.

 ADA’s Mental Health Apps (From the Anxiety and Depression Association of America- Mental health apps can be effective tools that make therapy more accessible, efficient, and portable for those with anxiety disorders, depression, OCD, PTSD, and other related disorders)

 Centers for Disease Control and Prevention (the CDC website provides basic public health information on mental health)

 Grief Counseling and Support Groups (Visit our Grief Support web page for more information on local support groups and community resources)